tixsalvador/jenkins_kubernetes/README.md

 (Optional only if exist)
 To prevent master node from doing builds.
 Change usage policy

-Dashboard -> Manage Jenkins -> Manage Nodes and Clouds -> master -> Configure
+Dashboard -> Manage Jenkins -> Configure System ->
+Labels: master
 Usage: Only build jobs with label expression matching this node

 ##### Configure Kubernetes Cloud